 But it’s also used by many of the world’s biggest businesses like Walmart and the aforementioned Toyota.
 Walmart, in particular, has had great success with JIT thanks to its “cross-docking” strategy that allows inbound trailers to transfer their inventory directly onto outbound ones.
 In Walmart’s case, its JIT strategy relies on its incredibly sophisticated distribution network to operate efficiently at scale.

-As effective as they can be, however, JIT systems can also present unique risks and difficulties.
+However, as effective as they can be, JIT systems can also present unique risks and difficulties.
 The following are some of the issues typically associated with implementing JIT.
 They aren’t necessarily built-in cons of every JIT system; rather, they’re relevant concerns that you should be sure to address if you’re interested in implementing one of these systems in your business.

 Con: You’ll need five-star coordination between many stakeholders.

 If your company has communication issues, you should focus on fixing those before you try a radically different system.
 A functioning JIT system requires many different departments and third parties to communicate honestly and effectively, potentially including:

 - Manufacturing plants